fourls/terr/README.md

 * `terr worlds` lists all saved worlds
 * `terr run` and `terr start` require you to specify a world, which is the name of the world file without `.wld`
 * `terr choose` saves worlds to the correct location
+* `terr backup` provides an easy way to copy world files

 ### Setting the `terr` home directory